parsiya/Hugo-Octopress/README.md

   # appears in the site header under website title
   subtitle = "Site Subtitle"

-  # text of the Continue Reading label.
+  # text of the Continue Reading label - if not set, it will default to "Read On &rarr;"
   # &rarr; == right arrow, but it gets messed up in the string so it is added to hugo-octopress/layouts/index.html manually
+  # this can be modified in hugo-octopress/layouts/index.html
   continue_reading = "Would you like to know more?"

   # disqus - simply enter your disqus - using the template from https://gohugo.io/extras/comments/ at /hugo-octopress/layouts/partials/disqus.html that disables disqus when running on localhost (if you are testing it offline remember to comment out the if in the template that checks for localhost)
-  # the template is injected into the pages in /hugo-octopress/layouts/partials/post-footer.html which is in every post (and not pages like license)
+  # the template is injected into the pages in /hugo-octopress/layouts/partials/post-footer.html which is in every post (and not non-post pages like license.html)
   disqusShortname = "your disqus short name"

-  # Google analytics - _internal/googleanalyrics.html in injected in hugo-octopress/layouts/partials/header.html
+  # Google analytics - _internal/googleanalytics.html in injected in hugo-octopress/layouts/partials/header.html
   googleAnalytics = "Your Google Analytics tracking code"

   # switch to true to enable RSS icon link in the navigation menu